Central points of the double heptagon translation surface are not connection points: Background

+\begin{Defs} (i) A \textit{separatrix} is a geodesic line emanating from a singularity. (ii) A \textit{saddle connection} is a separatrix connecting singularities without any singularities on its interior. (iii) A nonsingular point of the translation surface is called a \textit{connection point} if every separatrix passing through this point can be extended to a saddle connection. \end{Defs}

+The action of $GL_2^+(\RR)$ on polygons induces an action on the moduli space of translation surfaces (see for example \cite{Zo06}).
+Two surfaces are affinely equivalent if they lie in the same orbit.
+The stabilizer of a given translation surface X is called the \emph{Veech group} of X, and is denoted by $SL(X)$.
+In particular, affinely equivalent surfaces have conjugated Veech group.
+As well as introducing the notion (altough not the name) W.A.~Veech showed in \cite{Ve89} that they are discrete subgroups of $\SL$.
+Hence, we can classify elements of the Veech group (and thus affine diffeomorphisms) into three types : elliptic ($ | \mathrm{tr}(Df) | < 2$), parabolic ($ | \mathrm{tr}(Df) | = 2$) and hyperbolic ($ | \mathrm{tr}(Df) | > 2$).
+Any element of the Veech group induces a diffeomorphism of the surface.
+Such diffeomorphisms are called \emph{affine diffeomorphisms}.

-\paragraph{Trace field} The \emph{trace field} of a group $\GA \subset \SL$ is the subfield of $\RR$ generated by $tr(A), A \in \GA$.
-One defines the trace field of a flat surface to be the trace field of its Veech group.
-Let $X$ be a genus $g$ translation surface.
-We have the following theorems :
+\paragraph{Trace field} The \emph{trace field} of a group $\GA \subset \SL$ is the subfield of $\RR$ generated over $\QQ$ by $\{ \mathrm{tr}(A), A \in \GA \}$.
+One defines the trace field of a translation surface to be the trace field of its Veech group.